Ying-Cheng Lai: Research areas

 Ying-Cheng Lai received BS and MS degrees in optical engineering from Zhejiang University in 1982 and 1985, and MS and PhD degrees in physics from University of Maryland at College Park in 1989 and 1992, respectively.
 He wrote his PhD thesis on classical and quantum chaos under Celso Grebogi, James A. Yorke and Edward Ott.
 From 1992 to 1994 he was a postdoctoral fellow in the Biomedical Engineering Department at the Johns Hopkins University School of Medicine under Raimond Winslow and Murray Sachs.
 He joined the University of Kansas in 1994 as an assistant professor of physics and mathematics and became an associate professor in 1998.
 In 1999, he came to Arizona State University as an associate professor of mathematics and an associate professor of electrical engineering.
 He was promoted to professor of mathematics and professor of electrical engineering in 2001.
 In 2005, he switched full-time into electrical engineering.
 From 2009 to 2017, he was the Sixth Century Chair in Electrical Engineering at University of Aberdeen, Scotland, UK.
 Since January 2014, he has been the ISS Endowed Professor of Electrical Engineering at Arizona State University.
-On November 18, 2021, ASU named him Regents Professor – the most prestigious and highest faculty award possible in Arizona.
+In November 2021, ASU named him Regents Professor.

 Y.-C. Lai has published 550 papers, with about 510 in refereed journals.
 He has directed 22 PhD and 20 master's theses and supported 14 postdoctoral fellows.
 He has given approximately 280 invited lectures and colloquia all over the world.
 His papers have been cited more than 26,500 times.
 His current Google-Scholar based H-index is 77 and i10 index is 400.